zhiyu-zhao-ucas/llama3-trl/README.md

 # Llama DPO Project

-This project focuses on training Meta-Llama-3-8B with Deterministic Policy Optimization (DPO) using the following steps:
+This project focuses on training Meta-Llama-3-8B with DPO using the following steps:

 ## Building Docker Image
 To build the Docker image, execute the following command: